 \subsection{Presentation of the paper}

-We summarising the type IIA/type IIB mirror symmetry conjecture in section ($\ref{mirrorcy}$).
-In sections (\ref{degenmirror}) we construct the quantum mirror curve of $X_{N,M}$ and study the limits in which it can be reduced to a lower genus curve.
-In section (\ref{splitdegn}) we show that in the splitting degeneration limit the partition function $\mathcal{Z}_{X_{N,M}}$ can be constructed from the partition function $\mathcal{Z}_{X_{N,M-1}}$ and also elaborated on pictorially.
-In the last section (\ref{physicalcon}) we briefly mention some physical consequences of the degenerations discussed in the previous sections.
+We summarised the type IIA/type IIB mirror symmetry conjecture in the introduction ($\ref{intro}$).
+In section (\ref{degenmirror}) we construct the quantum mirror curve of $X_{N,M}$ and study the limits in which it can be reduced to a lower genus curve.
+In section (\ref{splitdegn}) we show that in the splitting degeneration limit the partition function $\mathcal{Z}_{X_{N,M}}$ is recursively related to the partition function $\mathcal{Z}_{X_{N,M-1}}$ and we show this degeneration pictorially.
 In the appendix we reproduce the proof of an identity used in the main text.